pheymann/paulheymann-website/_posts/2023-11-24-antilibrary.md

 * Play, Dreams, and Imitation; Jean Piaget
 * Enuma Elis; 900-200 BCE, Der babylonische Weltschöpfungsmythos Enuma Elisch - Kämmerer und Metzler translation
 * Upanisads; 700-200 BCE, Oxford Classics - Pattrick Ollivelle translation
+* The City of God, Augustine of Hippo, 5th century, Bettenson translation
+* The Divine Names, Dionysius the Areopagite,
+* The Incoherence of the Philosophers, al-Ghazali, 11th century
+* The Philosophical Writings of Descartes
+* Ethik (Ethics), Baruch de Spinoza, Gebhardt translation
+* Candide, Voltaire, 1759, Penguin Classics
+* Discourse on the Origins and Foundations of Inequality among Men, Rousseau
+* Discourse on Political Economy, Rousseau
+* On the Social Contract, Rousseau
+* Emile, Rousseau
+* On Writing, Steven King
+* The Divine Comedy, Dante, 1321
+* Name of the Rose, Umberto Eco, 1980
+* Determined: Life without Free Will, Robert Sapolsky
+* Three-Body Problem, Liu Cixin, 2008
+* Paradies lost, John Milton, 1667
+* Notes on Complexity, Neil Theise
+* Rigor of Angels, William Eggington
+* Excellent Advice for the Living, Kevin Kelly
+* The New Essential Guide to Electronics in Shenzhen, https://www.bunniestudios.com/blog/?p=6886